 Film — Animated

-- An American Tail: The mice were the good guys, the cats were the bad guys.
+- An American Tail: The mice are the good guys, and the cats are mostly bad guys.

 - Cat City: Mice are good, Cats Are Mean, rats are mean but clumsy.
 Subverted with the bats, who are first menacing, but become friends with one of the protagonists.